yungshenglu/Packet_Manipulation/README.md

-# Packet Manipulation
+# Packet Manipulation via Scapy

 This repository is lab for NCTU course "Introduction to Computer Networks 2018".

 ---
 ## Abstract

 In this lab we are going to learn how to use Scapy - a powerful interactive packet manipulation program, which can forge or decode packets of a wide number of protocols, send them on wire, capture them, match requests and replies, and much more.
-By using Scapy, we are going to define our own protocol to compute Fibonacci number through packets sending and receiving.

 ---
 ## Objectives